Lancefield

 Recent residential development output has been above average within Lancefield when compared nationally

-Compared to Greater Melbourne, Lancefield has around two-thirds the rate of new dwelling approvals per person and ranks among the 65th percentile nationally when measured by areas assessed.
-Recent development has been exclusively detached houses, maintaining Lancefield's low-density character and attracting space-seeking buyers at a rate of approximately 215 people per approval.
-By 2041, AreaSearch quarterly estimates forecast Lancefield to gain 1,142 residents.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+There have also been $949,000 in commercial approvals this financial year.
+Compared to Greater Melbourne, Lancefield has roughly two-thirds the rate of new dwelling approvals per person and ranks among the 65th percentile nationally for areas assessed.
+Recent development has consisted entirely of detached houses, preserving Lancefield's low-density nature with detached housing attracting space-seeking buyers at around 215 people per approval.

 Frequently Asked Questions - Development